NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/E-ARK/data-metadata-architecture/index.md

 The DPS holds the "truth" for technical *file* metadata.

 We do not aim to replicate the metadata structures or functionality of our asset management systems in the DPS.
-The DPS is a discovery system for **files** (through technical metadata), but this is still a rare use-case in our organization.
 Users should already have identified the intellectual entities they are seeking before interfacing with the DPS.
+The DPS can be a discovery system for *files* (through technical metadata), but this is still a rare use-case in our organization.

 ### Public access services (NB.no)
 The public access services manages a *harvested* subset of descriptive metadata from our asset management systems and access *files*.